Master of Chiropractic - MChiro (Hons)

 - Typical offer:

 Looking for course details and structure?
 You’re in the right place.
 During your degree you’ll not only have access to our wide range of teaching facilities but our world-class academic staff too.
-Get real-world experience in our teaching clinic, make use of our specialised clinical imaging facilities, and come face to face with real human anatomy at our dedicated prosection facility.
+Get real-world experience in our teaching clinic, make use of our specialised clinical imaging facilities, and enhance your learning by benefiting from using our dedicated prosection facility.

 You can expect to spend around 20 hours a week in lectures and classes in the first 3 years.
 The majority of students also spend around 20 hours a week on self-directed study and clinical observations.

-Need more info about learning aims and outcomes, curriculum content, teaching methods and assessment?
+Need more info about learning aims and outcomes, curriculum content, teaching methods and assessment, and credits per unit?
 Take a look at our Course Specification to find out more.